dorianMarr/Module-5-Group/README.md

 categories done, but again I didn't have time.
 Also, thanks again for the extension.
 I know I didn't do great on this module, but I would have done so much worse without the extension.
 I'll just have to slay on the next module.
+Small additional note: for the validator, a TA told me that doing <label name="x"></label> was fine, so are those validator errors still considered errors?